sobamask22/CarSales-PowerBI/README.md

 These data points enable stakeholders to explore key metrics such as year-over-year (YoY) growth, sales trends, market valuations, and brand-level performance.

 The objective is to utilize visualization tools and calculated measures to produce business critical insights related to revenue and sales.
-These visualizations support decision makers to Monitor performance across time periods, Understand geographic and transmission type revenue distribution, Identify high-margin opportunities, Track seasonal sales patterns, and more.
+These visualizations support decision makers to Monitor performance across time periods, Understand geographic and transmission type revenue distribution, Identify high-margin products, Track seasonal sales patterns, and more.

 ## Data Structure: